SuciuCaesar12/codeT5-method-name-prediction/README.md

     - Predicting the method name solely based on the method body and signature presents a challenging task, even for human understanding.
     - Valuable information may often be distributed across the class where the method is defined or within method calls embedded in the method body.
     - An ideal scenario for prediction is when the method functions independently, devoid of dependencies on other classes or methods, as seen in standalone algorithm implementations because the information is localized within the method body and signature.
+    - However, the ideal case doesn't occur often in practice, and the method body and signature are often insufficient to predict the method name.

+2. **Future improvements:**
+    - Incorporate information regarding the class or the structure of the project to improve the prediction.
+    - Explore other data sources to fine-tune the model on.